Taxiwaala

+The car used in the film was a modified Hindustan Contessa.

 Plot

-The movie opens in a hospital.
-A woman, her husband, and brother-in-law are devastated after she gives birth to a stillborn baby boy while another young woman mourns the death of her mother.
-It then cuts to a year later.
+At a hospital, a woman, her husband, and her brother-in-law are devastated after she gives birth to a stillborn baby boy, while another young woman mourns the death of her mother.

+The film cuts to a year later.
 A taxi driver plans to get rid of his car.
 One rainy night, his wife witnesses a supernatural presence in it.
 Shiva (the brother-in-law from the prologue) comes to Hyderabad to live with his friend Babai and find a job.
-After going through several jobs, he is not satisfied and decides to become a taxi driver.
-He goes to his village to get money from his brother, but instead gets it from his sister-in-law, who readily gives away her Mangalsutra (wedding chain) to him.
+After going through several jobs, he is dissatisfied and decides to become a taxi driver.
+He goes to his village to get money from his brother, but instead gets it from his sister-in-law, who readily gives away her mangalsutra to him.
 A grateful Shiva agrees to help pay the costs for his sister-in-law to get admitted into a better hospital for the birth of her second child.
-Shiva and his friends, Babai and Hollywood, search for a car in their budget but fail.
+Shiva, Babai, and their friend Hollywood search for a car within their budget but fail.
 One morning, Shiva gets a call from an unknown person who is prepared to sell him a car.
-Shiva happily accepts while Babai is a little hesitant.
+Shiva happily accepts, while Babai is a little hesitant.

 Shiva starts to work for the Ola Cab Service.
 On his first ride, he falls in love with a medical resident named Anusha after safely giving her a ride from a night out.
-Overtime, he starts to experience paranormal incidents in the car, notably a drunk passenger being scared out.
-He tries to contact the car's previous owner but learns he has moved away.
+Over time, he starts to experience paranormal incidents in the car, notably a drunk passenger being scared.
+He tries to contact the car's previous owner but learns that he has moved away.
 A fake fakir comes and fools Shiva, Babai, and Hollywood to steal the car, but is almost killed inside it.

 The next morning, Shiva and his friends see the car in their garage.
 Shiva has to arrange money for his sister-in-law's upcoming delivery, so he decides to drive the car again.
 After being saved from an accident by the car itself, Shiva comes to befriend it.
 One night after dropping Anusha at her residence, Shiva is asked by a doctor to drop him somewhere.
 Suddenly, the car takes control and ultimately kills the doctor by throwing him onto some train tracks to be run over, much to Shiva's horror.

 Shiva decides to rob the previous car owner's house to get his money back.
 He, Babai, and Hollywood break into the house and find a man imprisoned in the store room.
 They admit the man into a hospital, where Anusha treats him.
 After waking up, he reveals the truth about the car.